Australian Resume Format: Best Practices & Examples

 According to the Australian National University, employers in Australia often like to speak with references (otherwise known as “referees”) who know your skills and abilities in the workplace.

-One method of listing references on a resume in Australia is including a separate section that includes the names and positions of your contacts and includes “referees available upon request.”
+Instead of listing references on a resume in Australia, put “referees available upon request” on your resume and prepare a separate document that contains the names and positions of your contacts for when they’re requested.

-Make sure to include any local contacts if you have them.
-This could include a previous manager from part-time summer work or a professor from a study abroad program in Australia.
+If you have any local contacts, make sure to include them.
+This could be a previous manager from part-time summer work or a professor from a study abroad program in Australia.

 Do Australian resumes have photos?

-Although it is common practice in some countries to include a photo on your resume, this is not the case in Australia.
+Although it is common practice to include a photo on your resume in some countries, this is not the case in Australia.
 Including a photo is often discouraged as it can introduce biases to the hiring process.

 Unless the job description explicitly mentions including a photo — for instance, for a modeling or acting role — you should not include one on your resume.